Previous names

 History

 It is believed that at the end of the Second World War she was owned by Tommy Jewell.
-Tommy had cobtracted TB during his service in France in the early years of the Second World War and was advised by a GP that salt air might bring relief to him.
-Following doctors advice, he borrowed money to buy GIRL SYBIL from a family member and bought the boat around the time the war ended.
+Tommy had contracted TB during his service in France in the early years of the Second World War and was advised by a GP that salt air might bring relief to him.
+Following doctors' advice, he borrowed money to buy GIRL SYBIL from a family member and bought the boat around the time the war ended.
 The loan to purchase the vessel was made by Bobby Jewell.

 Decommissioned from fishing in about 1965, she became a coded charter vessel operating in Cornwall and Suffolk.
-In 2005 she came to Dartmouth and was later taken out at Noss Marina for an alteration to her ballast and a refit.

 Key dates